Elodie (singer)

 Elodie Di Patrizi (born 3 May 1990), known professionally as simply Elodie (/it/), is an Italian singer-songwriter and actress.
-She first rose to prominence as the runner-up of the fifteenth season of the show Amici di Maria De Filippi (2015–2016).
+She first rose to prominence as the runner-up of the fifteenth edition of the show Amici di Maria De Filippi (2015–2016).

 Since 2015, she has released five studio albums, each of which entered the top ten of the Italian albums chart, as well as numerous successful singles.
 She has collaborated with Italian artists such as Emma, Elisa, Giorgia, Roshelle, Michele Bravi, Guè, Fabri Fibra, Mahmood, The Kolors, Rkomi and Marracash.
-She has sold over three million copies in Italy, as certified by FIMI, and earned three MTV Europe Music Award for Best Italian Act nomination.
+She has sold over four million copies in Italy, as certified by FIMI, and earned three MTV Europe Music Award for Best Italian Act nomination.
 She has also participated at the Sanremo Music Festival four times with "Tutta colpa mia" (2017), "Andromeda" (2020), "Due" (2023) and "Dimenticarsi alle 7" (2025).

 In 2022, Elodie made her acting debut, in the leading role of the Italian drama film Burning Hearts, which premiered at the 79th Venice International Film Festival, winning a number of awards, including a Bif&st Award and the WiCa at Rome Film Festival.
 She also performed the original song "Proiettili (ti mangio il cuore)", winner of the David di Donatello award for Best Original Song.

 Throughout her career, Elodie has also been the face of numerous fashion and beauty brands, including Versace, Sephora, Puma, Lancome, Levi's, Calvin Klein, Bulgari and Valentino.
 In 2023, Forbes Italia listed Elodie amongst "the 100 successful women in Italy" of the year.
 Over the course of her career, she has released numerous successful singles such as "Guaranà", "Bagno a mezzanotte", "Tribale" and "OK.
 Respira".